denisdoronin/koboLocalSync/README.md

 # koboLocalSync
-To copy local folders structure together with books from your to Kobo book reader.
-Collections will be created by folder names, and books place to these collections.
+To copy local folders structure together with books from your PC to Kobo book reader.
+Collections will be named same as folder names, and books placed to these collections.
 Nested folders are not supported.